Cybersecurity for Executives

 - An absolutely riveting presentation which the audience begins to understand the real threat in cybersecurity are not kids in basements or hacktivists who hate capitalists, but rather highly organized criminal gangs (with office buildings, recruiting programs, paid leave, customer service departments, etc.).

 - The response we got, and get when we just simply talk about it is visceral.
 People are literally stunned.

 - Audience: This talk is designed for executive audiences, members of non-professional service industries, and other times when continuing education credits aren’t a primary goal.

-Anatomy of a Hack: What [Lawyers/Insurance/ Automotive Professionals] Can Learn About the Cyber Risks of Autonomous Vehicles
+Anatomy of a Hack: What You Can Learn About the Cyber Risks of Autonomous Vehicles

-- We present a picture of how the cyber risks associated with self-driving cars will impact the very business model of the automobile industry.
+- We present a picture of how the cyber risks associated with self-driving cars will impact the very business model of the automobile and insurance industries.

 Equifax and Reasonable Cybersecurity

 - The Equifax data breach will surely drive a good chunk of the $6 trillion in worldwide damages expected from cybersecurity breaches by 2021.

 - We’ll explore these questions in the talk,

 - Does reasonable cybersecurity apply to me?
 How?